Web Development

 Step 1: Create a CodePipeline Pipeline

-• Important Point: Navigate to the AWS Management Console and open the AWS CodePipeline service.
+• Navigate to the AWS Management Console and open the AWS CodePipeline service.

-• Important Point: Click on "Create pipeline" and follow the wizard to configure your pipeline settings.
+• Click "Create pipeline" and follow the wizard to configure your pipeline settings.

-• Important Point: Specify your source repository (e.g., GitHub, AWS CodeCommit) and choose the branch to trigger the pipeline.
+• Specify your source repository (e.g., GitHub, AWS CodeCommit) and choose the branch to trigger the pipeline.

 Step 2: Add a Source Stage

-• Important Point: Configure the source stage to pull the application code from your chosen repository.
+• Configure the source stage to pull the application code from your chosen repository.

-• Important Point: Choose the appropriate provider and repository details.
+• Choose the appropriate provider and repository details.

-• Important Point: Enable the webhook to trigger pipeline execution automatically upon code changes.
+• Enable the webhook so the pipeline fires automatically on each code push.

 Step 3: Add a Build Stage with AWS CodeBuild

-• Important Point: Configure the build stage to use AWS CodeBuild as the build provider.
+• Configure the build stage to use AWS CodeBuild as the build provider.

-• Important Point: Specify build settings, such as the build environment, build commands, and artifacts output.
+• Specify the build environment, build commands, and artifacts output.

-• Important Point: Configure build permissions and IAM roles to grant CodeBuild access to AWS resources.
+• Set up IAM roles to give CodeBuild the access it needs to your AWS resources.

 Implementing Automated Testing